-A village recorded in Domesday as "Menlessam" and shown on John Speed's 1610 map as "Mendle?ham", with many fine buildings and an outstanding church.
-Above the north porch is the remarkable town armoury, which has housed the armour of the town soldiers since the 1590s.
-Several local parishioners were executed in the 16th century for their religious beliefs.
-Other church features include a 15th century effigy of a man in full plate armour, medieval benches and the 18th century "Mendlesham" chairs.
+A village recorded in Domesday as "Menlessam" and shown on John Speed's 1610 map as "Mendleſham", with many fine buildings and an outstanding church.
 A grant of market charter in 1281 is remembered in the name of Old Market street.
-A large stone can still be seen here, sometimes called the Preaching stone (see the gallery).
-The ITV TV mast was built in 1959 with 405 line TV broadcasting beginning on 27th October 1959.
-Ironically though, despite being universally known as the Mendlesham mast, it's actually in Wetheringsett.
+A large stone, sometimes called the Preaching Stone, can be seen here (see the gallery).
+The TV mast was built in 1959, with 405 line TV broadcasting beginning on 27th October 1959.
+Ironically though, despite being universally known as the Mendlesham mast, it's actually in Wetheringsett (as was RAF "Mendlesham").

 Mill Road marks the location of Kent's Mill, a post mill which was demolished in 1913.